OpenCHAMI/.github/CONTRIBUTING.md

 ## Leadership

-As stated in the [charter](CHARTER.MD) and [governance](GOVERNANCE.MD) documents, the board is repsonsible for guiding the TSC and the TSC is responsible for operation of the project.
+As stated in the [charter](https://github.com/OpenCHAMI/community/blob/main/Charter.md) and [governance](https://github.com/OpenCHAMI/community/blob/main/Governance.md) documents, the board is repsonsible for guiding the TSC and the TSC is responsible for operation of the project.
 The TSC lead is the representative of the TSC on the board.
 This role is established to provide a bridge between the two bodies and is responsible for transparent communication.
-As of January 2025, [Alex Lovell-Troy](https://github.com/alexlovelltroy) is the TSC lead.
+As of August 2025, [Alex Lovell-Troy](https://github.com/alexlovelltroy) is the TSC lead.

 ## Getting Started

 We have full documentation on how to get started contributing here:

-- [Our Values](https://github.com/openCHAMI/.github/blob/main/VALUES.md) We do our best to live our values in all contributions
+- [Our Values](https://github.com/OpenCHAMI/community/blob/main/VALUES.md) We do our best to live our values in all contributions
 - [Architectural Principles](https://github.com/OpenCHAMI/community/blob/main/TSC/Principles.md) We seek to uphold our principles with each change to any OpenCHAMI code

 ## Quality Standards in Code Reviews